Most of the time, our thinking process happens linearly. In other words, it means that we use the logic of “cause and consequence” to think.

 We can picture a linear thought like many boxes in a line connected side by side.

-And when our mind receives information, we fill in each box with content.
+And when our mind receives information, we fill in each of these boxes with content.
 The matter is that most of the time we can’t fill all the boxes at once.
 Not only because there are infinite boxes, but because one will always lead to the next.

 So, what do we do with the boxes that are missing content inside?
 We fill it anyway.